 - Perform a clean boot

-- Go to Start > type cmd > right-click Command Prompt > select Run as Administrator.
+- Right-click on Command Prompt and select Run as Administrator.

 Software leftovers, missing DLLs, and invalid Windows registry keys can also cause Windows update error code 66a problem.

-Solution 4: Run system restore in safe mode
+3. Run the system restore in safe mode

 - Shut down your PC and turn it on again.

-- Go to Start > Type “system restore” and then hit “Enter”.
+- Go to Start, then type system restore, and then hit Enter.

-- Follow the prompts to revert back to a certain restore point.
+- Follow the prompts to revert to a certain restore point.

 - Wait for the process to complete, and then reboot.

-But, if you have not created a restore point, you may proceed to the next solution to undo Windows update.
+If you have never created a restore point before, give this helpful guide about creating Windows 10 restore points a ready, then you may proceed to the next solution to undo Windows update.

-- When Settings app opens, navigate to Update & Security section.
+- When Settings app opens, navigate to the Update & Security section.

-- Select the Recovery from the left pane.
+- Select the Recovery section from the left pane.